Thailands Best Floating Markets: A Must-Visit Guide

 Bang Nam Pheung Floating Market

-3. Pattaya’s Four Regions Floating Market: A Cultural Mosaic
+3. Pattaya’s Four Regions Floating Market

 During your visit to Pattaya, don't miss the famous Four Regions Floating Market.
 Opened in 2008, this market is a vast complex divided into four distinct areas representing the different regions of Thailand: the North, Central, South, and Northeast.
 This is why it's called the Four Regions Floating Market.